PietroPasotti/catan/README.md

   c.queue("stop", app, 0)
 ```

-This will make sure that, if you do `c.shuffle()`, the stop event will always fire after update-status does.
+This will make sure that, if you do `c.shuffle()`, the relative position of `stop` relative to `update-status` will remain unchanged in the queue.